-Every Force has an equal and opposite Reaction Force (Newton's Third Law) and the reaction force opposing the Corner Force is known as Inertia.
-Inertia therefore points away from the centre of the bend.
-(Note: Inertia is NOT Centrifugal Force!!)

-Corner Force is a demand which must be met by real forces acting on the car, in this case the force of Friction between the tyres and the road surface.
-If the forces that contribute to the Corner Force equal the Inertia Force, the car will be stable in a bend; but if Inertia is greater than the forces that contribute to the Corner Force, the car will understeer and possibly leave the road!
+Every Force has an equal and opposite Reaction Force (Newton's Third Law).
+Inertia is that property which resists any change in a body's state of rest or uniform motion.
+Mass is a measure of Inertia.
+The more massive a body is, the more Inertia it has and the harder it is to get it moving; or to stop it moving once it has started.
+Even if the speed in a bend is constant, Inertia opposes Centripetal Acceleration and the associated Corner Force.
+Inertia is therefore the Newton's Third Law 'equal and opposite Force' to the Corner Force, hence why the Blue arrow points in the opposite direction to the Corner Force.
+If the forces that contribute to the Corner Force equal the Inertia Force, the car will be stable in a bend; but if Inertia is greater than the forces that contribute to the Corner Force, the car will understeer and possibly leave the road.